Time Blocking Google Calendar: Step-by-Step 2026 Guide

 How to set up time blocking in Google Calendar

-1. List all your tasks
+Step 1: List all your tasks

 Start by making a comprehensive list of all the tasks you need to complete, including how long you think they’ll take and when you want them completed by.
 This will help you know what you need to time block.
+You can make this list in any notetaking app or just on paper, since we’ll just copy it into Google Calendar later.

-When estimating duration, block out more time than you think you need.
+Tip: When estimating duration, block out more time than you think you need.
 A good rule of thumb is to schedule 1.5 times the amount of time you think a task will take, to account for any unexpected delays.

 If your tasks don’t have a deadline, pick a date that you want to have that task completed by, even if it’s two months away.